 Base salaries for executives are reviewed annually and, in general, are targeted at the median of salaries for general industry companies of similar size to Sempra Energy.
 This strategy, along with annual and long term incentive opportunities at general industry levels, is intended to allow Sempra Energy and its subsidiaries to retain and attract top quality executive talent.
-However, the committees will continue to monitor this strategy as the markets for executive talent intensify.
-In determining base salary adjustments, the committees will also take into account such factors as individual performance, executive responsibilities and market characteristics.
+However, the committees will continue to monitor this strategy as the markets for executive talent change.
+In determining base salary adjustments, the committees will also take into account such factors as individual performance, executive responsibilities, market characteristics and other factors.

 Survey data for assessing base salaries are based upon companies in the Fortune 1000 and size-adjusted based upon Sempra Energy's revenues using regression analysis.
-This group is broader than the peer group used for assessing performance for incentive plan purposes.
+This group is broader than the peer group used for assessing performance for long-term incentive plan purposes.
 The Compensation Committees believe that the most direct competitors of Sempra Energy and its subsidiaries for executive talent will not be limited to companies in this peer group and the Fortune 1000 appropriately reflects a broader group with which Sempra Energy and its subsidiaries compete to retain and attract highly skilled and talented executives.

-Accordingly, initial base salaries for executive officers of Sempra Energy and its subsidiaries were set at the approximate mid-point of these salary data.
-An annual base salary of \$460,000 was established for
+Annual base salaries for executive officers of Sempra Energy and its subsidiaries have been set at the approximate mid-point of these salary data.
+For 1999, a base salary of \$475,000 was established for Mr. Mitchell and \$300,000 for Edwin A. Guiles, President of SDG&E.